feats-ml/feats-feature-store/README.md

 # Feats / Feature Store

+> `feature-store` is the fastest way to a Feature Store.
+It makes no assumptions on your current infrastructure, tooling, and workflows.
+There is nothing to host, maintain, or monitor.
+Just install the library and use it to store your features today.

-`feats/feature-store` is a zero-dependency feature store available in [several languages](#usage) to persist your features wherever you want and to deserialize them to whatever data input format you need for your ML and data science work.
+`feature-store` is a code library, available for [several languages](#usage), that allows you to persist your features wherever you want and to deserialize them to whatever data input format you need.

 ## Examples

-The following examples are for `TypeScript`, but you can choose [your prefered `feats/feature-store` language implementation](#usage).
+`feature-store` is implemented in [many languages](#usage).
+The following examples are for `TypeScript`.

 #### Persisting Feature Values